kalimbatrr/Shooting-Simulation-IRL/README.md

 A camera input is in need, if there will be multiple cameras/shooters please contact with me via kalimbatrr@gmail.com.
 App is ready to install, just clone the repo, open in VSCode and run it.
+Create a .venv and activate it (if not authorized be authorized) and install libraries which placed in the first 6 lines in the code
 Try the different python versions if its not working, the most compatible one is Python 3.8.